ypicchi-arm/vectorscan/README.md

 ### *BSD
 In NetBSD you will almost certainly need to have a newer compiler installed.
-Using the example of gcc12 from pkgsrc, one will need to set three environment variables before starting:
+Using the example of gcc12 from pkgsrc, one will need to set two environment variables before starting:
 ```
 export CC="/usr/pkg/gcc12/bin/cc"
 export CXX="/usr/pkg/gcc12/bin/g++"
-export CXXFLAGS="-gdwarf-4"
 ```